Sign In / Sign Out

 Undergraduate students in the School of Human Evolution and Social Change may earn ASB 484 Undergraduate Internship credit for approved internship opportunities relevant to their major.
 The student must enlist the cooperation of two people: the School of Human Evolution and Social Change academic advisor and the internship site supervisor/employer.
 A ‘Y’ (satisfactory) or ‘E’ (un-satisfactory) grade is assigned based upon the site supervisor/employer’s evaluations (and, if required, a work log and/or journal).
 A ‘Y’ grade is not calculated into a student’s GPA.

-If students wish to do an internship that is not related to their major, they may contact the Office of Student and Academic Programs in the College of Liberal Arts and Sciences about getting general liberal arts elective credits for the internship experience, or see the CLAS internship page for additional information.
+If students wish to do an internship that is not related to their major, they may contact the Office of Student and Academic Programs in The College of Liberal Arts and Sciences about getting general liberal arts elective credits for the internship experience, or see their internship page for additional information.

 1. Identify internship opportunities